 Did You Know?

-Our Chemistry majors have participated in 103 professional poster and oral presentations in the past ten years at prestigious regional and national meetings, including the American Chemical Society (ACS) National Meeting & Exposition and the ACS Southwest Regional Meeting.
+Our Chemistry majors have made contacts and presented over 100 professional posters in the past ten years at regional and national meetings, including the American Chemical Society (ACS), National Meeting & Exposition, and the ACS Southwest Regional Meeting.

 January Term classes offered by the department include:

-Going Green in Europe-An international travel JanTerm taught by Dr. Ryan Felix with Dr. Audrey Flemming from the Political Science Department.
-Students travel to Scotland, Denmark, and Germany to explore renewable energy technology and policies in Europe, and the governmental initiatives that support their research and use.
+An international and interdisciplinary JanTerm.
+Students traveled to Scotland, Denmark, and Germany to explore renewable energy technology and policies in Europe, and the governmental initiatives that support their research and use.